groca-sysdig/sysdig-runtime-policies-as-a-code/README.md

 ### Standalone Installation
 Clone the repository, you can then delete  or ignore the `.github/workflows` folder.
-From the `versions.tf` delete the section that refers to my Terraform cloud organization
+From the `versions.tf` delete the section that refers to my Terraform cloud organization:

 ![Example screenshot](./img/delete-TF-organization-versions.png)